 Thirty days hath September, April, June and November…

 This traditional English mnemonic is used to remember the months of our Gregorian calendar.
-But it has no rhythm which suggests that it doesn’t reflect our natural, seasonal cycles.
-It’s a mess because we took the fractional length of the Earth year (over 365 days) and divided it unequally by a random number of periods (12 months).
+But it has no rhythm which suggests that it doesn’t reflect our seasonal cycles.
+It’s a mess because we took the fractional length of the Earth year and divided it unequally by a random number of periods.
 To remember these varying lengths, we developed the knuckle mnemonic on the grounds that using your fist was easier.

-The menstrual cycle is the natural change that occurs in the female reproductive system (specifically the uterus and ovaries) that makes pregnancy possible.
-This flow and ebb is required for the production of oocytes and for the preparation of the uterus for pregnancy.
-Gifted by Seshat, this cycle is also 28 days long and therefore synchronistic with the lunar month:
+Happily, the real tempo of the cosmos is governed by the feminine cycle.
+In humans, the menstrual period is the natural change that occurs in the female reproductive system (specifically the uterus and ovaries) that makes pregnancy possible.
+Governed by Seshat, this 28-day cycle starts with ovulation and is reflected in the lunar month:

 Today, most of us know that we have four seasons in an Earth year.
 Some of us know that each season is 13 weeks long or 91 days in length.
 The middle day of each season is referred to as an equinox or a solstice.
-13 therefore rules the number of cycles (of 7 days each) in a lunar season and the number of cycles (of 28 days each) in an Earth year.
+At the solstices, the Sun will appear at the top or bottom of an analemma (below).
+Equinoxes, in turn, appear below the neck.
+So 13 rules the number of cycles (of 7 days each) in a lunar season and the number of cycles (of 28 days each) in an Earth year.
 This can be written:

 » 13 weeks of 7 days = 91 days «